 The text continues below the image

 - A surprising experience with free-roaming talapoins—this is not done anywhere else in the world and is not yet a proven concept.
-Despite years of experience with free-roaming monkeys, it is, of course, quite exciting!
+Despite years of experience with free-roaming primates, it is, of course, quite exciting!

-- The monkeys in this area will have a brand-new indoor enclosure, where you can see them even in bad weather!
+- The primates in this area will have a brand-new indoor enclosure, where you can see them even in bad weather!
 The indoor enclosure will have an indoor gallery where the animals can be seen in less favourable weather conditions, just like the callitrichid enclosure in the food forest that opened in 2020.

-- In addition to the free-roaming monkeys, you will encounter various native and non-native animal species such as turtles, kingfishers and reptiles.
+- In addition to the free-roaming primates, you will encounter various native and non-native animal species such as turtles, kingfishers and reptiles.
 There will be a flower meadow, a moat, a green bridge and a kingfisher wall to stimulate local nature and biodiversity.